 You should determine your advertising budget based on your revenue goals, too.

 For example, many store owners will run ads prospecting to new customers or retargeting previous website visitors prior to their sale.
-In order to determine how much you’ll need to spend on these traffic sources to reach your goals, you’ll need to look at your historical performance like cost per-one thousand impressions (CPM) and return on ad spend (ROAS).
+In order to determine how much you’ll need to spend on these traffic sources to reach your goals, you’ll need to look at your historical performance like cost per thousand impressions (CPM) and return on ad spend (ROAS).

 6. What is my target profitability on each order?